 Poland's planned new hub is what NATO needs in terms of military mobility and what the European Union has in mind when discussing military mobility, General Ben Hodges, former commander of US ground forces in Europe, stated for Polish Press Agency.
 Events beyond our eastern border show that these words are even more relevant today.

-The STH will also include rail investments: a transport hub at the airport and a network of new high-speed lines nearly 2,000 km long.
+The CPK will also include rail investments: a transport hub at the airport and a network of new high-speed lines nearly 2,000 km long.
 They will shorten a travel between Warsaw and the largest Polish cities to no more than 2.5 hours.

 Dual use – more than one purpose

-Solidarity Airport is planned as a civil airport, but it will also have an additional role: it will increase the security of Poland and Central and Eastern Europe.
+CPK is planned as a civil airport, but it will also have an additional role: it will increase the security of Poland and Central and Eastern Europe.
 In times of armed conflict, airports – including civilian ones – are sometimes used for the transfer of military units, equipment, goods or humanitarian aid and also by supporting forces as well as rapid reaction forces.

 In military terminology, this mechanism is called ‘dual use’, which means dual purpose infrastructure.
 This way it can be used by NATO forces whenever necessary.